linhhv-1996/MainRoad/content/post/Top 10 Laptop For Designer 2024.md

 ---

 Customization page describes common Mainroad configuration parameters which can be specified via configuration file or via Front Matter section.
-That includes logo section tuning, adding a sidebar with widgets, adjusting highlight color, and more.
+That includes logo section tuning, adding a sidebar with widgets and more.

 <!--more-->